New Love, New Beneficiary?

 Assessing Your Current Life Insurance Situation

 It’s not uncommon for one spouse to be contractually obligated, under the terms of a divorce, to keep the ex-spouse as the beneficiary of an existing life insurance policy.
 It is also possible that one spouse might want his or her children to be the sole beneficiaries of that existing policy.
 If your life insurance situation is not as simple as naming your new spouse as the beneficiary on your existing coverage, you might need to purchase an additional policy, as existing coverage may not meet the financial obligations of the current marriage.
-In these cases, “they would need to pull that policy out of the coverage they have available to take care of their new family and start from scratch in terms of life insurance,” says Frank Muscat, assistant vice president at Amica Life.
-In addition to identifying financial obligations to address coverage needs, “we recommend replacing income for a specific number of years or at least until the kids are out of school or the mortgage is paid off,” Palmisano says.
+In these cases, “they would need to pull that policy out of the coverage they have available to take care of their new family and start from scratch in terms of life insurance,” says Todd Oster, Assistant Vice President at Amica Life.
+In addition to identifying financial obligations to address coverage needs, “we recommend replacing income for a specific number of years or at least until the kids are out of school or the mortgage is paid off,” Huber says.
 “Sometimes it’s necessary to purchase a second policy to make sure that income is available in case something were to happen unexpectedly.”

 Hypothetically Speaking: Joe and Sarah